esyede/rakit/packages/docs/data/arrays.md

 ### Arr::shuffle()

-This method shuffles the items in an array:
+Shuffles the items in an array:

 ```php
 return Arr::shuffle([1, 2, 3, 4, 5]);